-• We reported loss from operations before income taxes of \$299.9 in 2019 compared to income from operations before income taxes of \$8.0 in 2018.
-The difference between our adjusted pre-tax income and income (loss) from operations before income taxes in 2019 was almost entirely driven by non-economic losses from the accounting associated with the Closed Block.
-See - "Closed Block" for additional information regarding Closed Block results.
+Loss from operations before income taxes was \$366.1 in 2019 compared to \$62.1 in 2018.

+- In both 2018 and 2019, this was driven by non-economic losses from the accounting associated with the Closed Block.
+Loss from operations before income taxes related to Closed Block increased \$294.6, primarily due to significant declines in U.S. treasury rates during 2019.
+See - "Closed Block" for additional information regarding Closed Block results. - Excluded realized losses increased \$19.9.
+See "Investment Returns" for further discussion.

-Our 2019 benefit for income taxes was driven by our loss from operations, and the benefits from our tax credit investments.
+The 2019 benefit for income taxes was driven by our loss from operations, and the benefits from our tax credit investments.
+The 2018 benefit also reflected forecasted results for the year.